Delhi health minister orders inquiry into molestation allegation by contractual worker | Law-Order

 A woman, working as a housekeeping staff on a contract basis in Burari Government Hospital, has accused her manager and three supervisors of molesting and harassing her and two other employees, police said.

-Based on the woman's complaint, her manager and three supervisors of the firm that provide multitasking manpower to the hospital have been booked and asked to join the probe, a police official said.
+Based on the woman's complaint, her manager and three supervisors of the firm that provides multitasking manpower to the hospital have been booked and asked to join the probe, a police official said.

+The BJP said it is regrettable that it took over two days for Bharadwaj to wake up.

-In an official communication to the chief secretary, Bharadwaj said he had learnt from social media that ''some unfortunate incident related to outraging the modesty of women & sexual harassment of outsourced workers'' has been reported at the Burari Hospital.
+In an official communication to the chief secretary, Bharadwaj said he had learnt from social media that ''some unfortunate incident related to outraging the modesty of women and sexual harassment of outsourced workers'' has been reported at the Burari hospital.

 ''However, it appears Delhi Police has been soft against the accused persons, thereby causing much outrage on social media.
 Such incidents cannot be tolerated in any situation.
 You are directed to ensure that the strictest action is taken by Delhi Police against the culprits,'' read the note.

-On December 17, the accused allegedly molested the women and on December 19 they threatened to sack them if she did not agree to their unreasonable demands, an official said.
+On December 17, the accused allegedly molested the women and on December 19 they threatened to sack them if they did not agree to their unreasonable demands, an official said.

 ''He must submit a preliminary report in 24 hours while the final report must be submitted within a week.

 ''Strictest punishment must be recommended against the culprits.
-Please submit the ATR within 6 hours of the receipt of this note,'' the minister said.
+Please submit the ATR within six hours of the receipt of this note,'' the minister said.

 The minister said he has learnt that the services of accused supervisors and managers have been terminated by the outsourcing firm.